Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 integrity.
 This template uses the biblatex package with the biber backend (not BibTeX).
 It includes:

-- `main.tex`: Starter document using manual APA formatting, PDF/UA metadata, and Biber for bibliography processing.
+`main.tex`: Starter document using manual APA formatting and Biber for bibliography processing.
+PDF/UA tagging is currently disabled due to compatibility issues.
 - `apa.csl`: Citation Style Language file for APA 7th edition (used by Pandoc).
 - `Makefile`: Build system for PDF, HTML, DOCX, linting, viewing, and archiving.
 - `.gitignore`: Ignores LaTeX build artifacts and editor backups.